iakovgan/thread_timeout/README.rst

         print ("NFS seems to be hung")

-`thread_timeout` works by running specified function in separate thread and waiting for timeout (or finalization) of the thread to return value or raise Exception.
+`thread_timeout` works by running specified function in separate thread while waiting for timeout (or finalization) of the thread.
+Decorated function returns value if the function completed before `timeout` seconds, otherwise it may try to terminate thread and then throws an exception according to kill value (see below) .
-If thread is not finished before timeout, `thread_timeout` may try to terminate thread according to kill_wait value (see below).
+Before trying to terminate thread decorator will wait `kill_wait` seconds.

 .. code-block:: python